Contact Us

-Ultima Business Solutions Limited (“we”, “us”, “our” in this privacy policy) respects your privacy and is committed to protecting your personal data.
-This privacy policy will inform you as to how we look after your personal data when you visit our website (regardless of where you visit it from) and tell you about your privacy rights and how the law protects you.
+Ultima Business Solutions Limited and its subsidiary Ultima Business Solutions South Africa Proprietary Limited (together “Ultima”, “we”, “us”, “our” in this privacy policy) respects your privacy and is committed to protecting your personal data.
+This privacy policy will inform you as to how we look after your personal data when you visit our websites (regardless of where you visit them from) and will tell you about your privacy rights and how the law protects you.

-This privacy policy aims to give you information on how we collect and process your personal data through your use of this website https://www.ultima.com/, including any data you may provide through this website when you sign up to our newsletter, use our online services or portals.
+This privacy policy aims to give you information on how we collect and process your personal data through your use of our websites1 , including any data you may provide through the websites when you sign up to our newsletter, use our online services or portals, purchase products and services from us and or apply for a job with Ultima.

-We have a Data Protection Team who are responsible for overseeing questions in relation to this privacy policy.
+We have a Data Protection Team, including a Data Protection Officer, who are responsible for overseeing questions in relation to this privacy policy.
 If you have any questions about this privacy policy, including any requests to exercise your legal rights, please contact the Data Protection Team using the details set out below.

 Email address: dataprotection@Ultima.com